Your guide to doing business in Poland

 Monetary Unit: Złoty (PLN)

-Main Industry: Machine Building, Iron and Steel, Mining Coal, Iron and Steel, Chemicals, Ship Building, Food Processing, Glass
+Main Industry: Machine Building, Iron and Steel, Mining Coal, Chemicals, Ship Building and Food Processing

 Internet Domain: .pl